Teradata/stacki-wiki/wiki/Customization/Appliances.md

 We use attributes as conditionals in SUX to determine configuration based on the attribute.
 In a cart xml file, this can get long and difficult to keep in your head.

 One way to handle this is to define an appliance, and use the appliance type as the conditional.
-We'll show an example of this in a moment.å
+We'll show an example of this in a moment.

 ### Creating an appliance